jmanteau/lprims-netautomation/TP.md

 To gain full understanding of Ansible, I recommend doing [Training Course for Ansible Network Automation](https://github.com/network-automation/linklight)

-(git clone and open the html in deck folder)
+(git clone and open the html in deck folder).

 To have a quick overview read [this article](https://leucos.github.io/ansible-files-layout).

-For this TP, the simple structure along with the documentations linked below is enough to start.
+For these exercices, the simple structure already given along with the documentations linked below is enough to start.

+*Go to the Setup section first to prepare the tooling before starting the exercices*